BFRBUILT FOR RANK

 Traffic Totals

-Clicks are up 13% and still climbing.
-The real story is impressions — Google is now showing Smoky Valley Distillery for over 5x more searches than before the rebuild, including high-value terms like "distillery tour," "bourbon tasting near me," and "Marquette distillery."
+Clicks are up 25% on a per-day basis and climbing.
+The real story is impressions — Google is now showing Smoky Valley Distillery for roughly 15x more searches than before the rebuild, including high-value terms like "distillery tour," "bourbon tasting near me," and "Marquette distillery."

 The Impressions Story

 The most striking metric is impressions — the number of times Google showed Smoky Valley Distillery in search results.
 Before the rebuild, the site averaged 185 impressions per day, mostly from branded searches for "Smoky Valley Distillery" and variants like "Smokey Valley."
 After the rebuild, that number climbed steadily through the first week post-launch, then jumped sharply starting March 31 as Google began indexing and ranking the new content pages.
-By early April, the site was regularly hitting 1,500–2,000 impressions per day, with a peak of 1,966 on April 4.
+By early April, the site was regularly hitting 1,500–2,000 impressions per day, and the trend kept compounding through mid-April as topical authority built — pushing the 26-day post-launch average to 2,760 impressions per day.

 What changed?
 The old site was only visible for people who already knew the distillery existed.
 The new site started appearing for high-value discovery searches that had never returned Smoky Valley before — searches like "distillery events," "bourbon and whiskey difference," "bourbon tour near me," and "Marquette distillery."